Low Carb Protein Waffles

 - Heat waffle iron.

-- When waffle iron goes off, transfer waffle to a plate and top with your favorites.
-Serve immediately or store in a covered container to reheat and enjoy later.
+- When the waffle iron goes off, transfer waffle to a plate and top with your desired toppings.
+Serve immediately or store in a covered container in the fridge to reheat and enjoy later.

 Notes